-10 Best Free Proxy/VPN Apps For Android 2017
+10 Best Free Proxy/VPN Apps For Android 2022

 Screenshots:

-Server locations are US Los Angeles, US New York, Singapore, Russia, Netherlands, India, United Kingdom, France, Spain, German, Canada, and Australia.
+Server locations are US Los Angeles, US New York, Singapore, Russia, Netherlands, India, United Kingdom, France, Spain, Germany, Canada, and Australia.

 FlashVPN is a simple app.
 It offers 5 different servers, but I found that the "Singapore" option doesn't really connect to a Singapore server but connects to a US server.
 Apart from that everything works very well.

-Note: Update: I have also included the best proxy apps for iPhone, Windows, and Chrome in this article.
-You can use the links below to go there: